 ForrestBrown’s view on including reimbursed expenses in an R&D tax credit claim

-This guidance gives a much more reasonable interpretation of the underlying legislation.
+HMRC’s guidance gives a very reasonable interpretation of the underlying legislation.

-Importantly, the guidance now specifically states that qualifying travel and subsistence expenses paid by the employee, and reimbursed by the employer, are expenses that could qualify as staffing costs.
-This is a marked change from HMRC’s 2014 position on travel and subsistence.
+Importantly, the guidance specifically states that qualifying travel and subsistence expenses paid by the employee, and reimbursed by the employer, are expenses that could qualify as staffing costs.
 It is the main area in which reimbursed expenses may be included in a claim in the first place.

 Examples of reimbursed expenses that can and can’t be included in an R&D tax credit claim